How to File for Divorce in California

 If you plan to file for divorce in California, you or your spouse must be able to prove one of you has been a resident of the state for at least six months and a resident of the county where you plan to file for three months.

-If your spouse is hostile to the point you are concerned that they might do you harm, kidnap your children, conceal property, or empty your bank accounts, take immediate steps to protect yourself.
+If your spouse is hostile to the point you are concerned that they might do you harm, kidnap your children, concealing property, or empty your bank accounts, take immediate steps to protect yourself.
 Don’t wait.
 A good California family law attorney can help you take the right actions such as getting a court order, alerting your child’s school, or taking other measures.

 Determine Whether You Can Agree on Key Issues

 If you can agree to key issues, the court in most cases will follow your wishes.
 However, they will still put the best interests of the child as their first priority.
-If you and your spouse cannot agree on key issues such as property division, spousal support, child support or child custody, then your divorce will be contested and may go to trial if your lawyers cannot negotiate an agreement of if you cannot reach an agreement in mediation.
+If you and your spouse cannot agree on key issues such as property division, spousal support, child support, or child custody, then your divorce will be contested and may go to trial if your lawyers cannot negotiate an agreement or if you cannot reach an agreement in mediation.

 If you and your spouse agree on all issues and you meet certain requirements, you can get a fast, inexpensive Summary Dissolution, in which case you will probably not use an attorney beyond perhaps an initial consultation.
 These requirements include having been married for less than five years, not owning real estate, and not having children.
 Divorces may also be uncontested if a spouse does not respond to the other’s Petition for Dissolution whether or not the couple has an agreement on key marital issues.